Which hand should you read in palmistry, and how do you know the difference?

 Which hand to read the life line on the palm?

 The dominant hand will show likely future changes.
-Always check if both hands have similar lines, or if they differ.
-The non-dominant, often the left hand can show more about the feelings.
-For example, if a person has been through some emotional or chaotic events, it is likely to show more on the left hand life line. (or non-dominant).
-The dominant or right hand shows what’s going on at a conscious level.
+Always check if both hands have similar lines or if they differ.
+The non-dominant, often the left hand, can show more about the feelings.
+For example, if a person has been through some emotional or chaotic events, it is likely to show more on the left-hand life line. (or non-dominant).
+The dominant or right-hand shows what’s going on at a conscious level.

-The non-dominant hand defines what is mostly happening on an inner level (subconscious) or potential.
+The non-dominant hand defines what mostly happens on an inner level (subconscious) or potential.
 It shows what we feel we could be doing or should be doing.
 I read the history from the non-dominant hand, but both sides can depict past events due to timing on the lines.
 Remember that the lines on both hands only tell about what has happened until now, so they can change as circumstances change.

 Health in the hands

 As always, it’s essential to see both hands.
-However, I look at the non-dominant hand for current health issues and the dominant hand for changes in health, whether for better or for worse.
+However, I look at the non-dominant hand for current health issues and the dominant hand for changes in health, whether for better or worse.

 The fate line is an excellent example of using the past and future in a palm reading for predictions.
 If the left or non-dominant hand has a weak fate line, but the dominant has a well-formed one, it can show that the subject has made life decisions or become more motivated.
 However, it can also mean that the person is not clear about their goals on an inner level.